w3f/polkadot-wiki/docs/kusama-ledger.md

 - Confirm the transaction on your device.
 - A green success notification will be displayed when the transaction is included in a block.

-### Receiving a Transaction
+### Receiving a Transfer

-In order to receive a transaction on the account that is stored on your Ledger device, you will need to provide the sender (i.e. the payer) your address.
+In order to receive a transfer on the account that is stored on your Ledger device, you will need to provide the sender (i.e. the payer) your address.
 You can copy your address to the clipboard after loading your device on Polkadot-JS Apps by clicking the account icon or by highlighting the address and pressing ctrl-c.
 Then you will provide your address to the payer so they can send a transfer.

 ## Support